patrovite/Course_Generator/doc/en/md/04-Menus.md

 * **Estimate track time** : Compute the estimated time for each of the course's points.
 Keyboard shortcut: [F5].

+* **Update standard curves** : The standard "Speed/slope" will be updated with standard settings.
+It's necessary to use this menu if you modified a standard curve and you want to retrieve the standard settings.
+It's also necessary after a software update that introduce new standard curves.
+It doesn't affect the custom curves.

 * **Open the "Speed/Slope" folder** : Opens the folder containing the speed curve files in File Explorer.

 ## "Parameters" Menu

 * **Track settings...** : Opens the dialog to configure the course settings.
 Keyboard shortcut: [F9].

-* **Speed/Slope curves...** : Opens the dialog to choose, create, modify or delete a speed/slope cruve.
+* **Speed/Slope curves...** : Opens the dialog to choose, create, modify or delete a speed/slope curve.

 * **Course Generator settings...** : Opens the dialog to change the main settings of **Course Generator**.